Szwochm/wwwEnum/README.md

  ![image](https://github.com/Szwochm/wwwEnum/assets/1501624/70227378-860e-4d52-b9db-22625156d342)

+ This file was in the missing section of the master.json file.
+This indicates that the master branch is missing this file, while 2_4_3 has this file.
  And there you have it.
 Based on the following steps I think you can safely assume that the pfsense version being used is either 2_6_0 or master.